 Even if you don’t move from residency to an academic position or work in the field for a decade plus, if you are conducting research and contributing to the body of knowledge for the medical field, you can make the move.

-“I definitely know it’s never too late [to get into academic medicine],” said Nicole Riddle, MD, an AMA member and assistant professor and associate residency program director at the University of South Florida in Tampa.
+“I definitely know it’s never too late [to get into academic medicine],” said Nicole Riddle, MD, an AMA member, associate professor and associate residency program director in the Department of Pathology and Cell Biology at the University of South Florida in Tampa.
 “I know people that were community practitioners with no exposure to medical students for sometimes 20 years.
 You can go back.
 You have to be mindful of it.
 You can write papers and be involved in local” medical associations.